DrAcula27/google-homepage/README.md

 The Odin Project - Foundations

-Project: Google Homepage (HTML, CSS)
+Project: Google Homepage (HTML, CSS, JS)

 A deconstruction and rebuild of the Google Search homepage.